LiedsonFranco/Expenses-chart/README.md

 Your users should be able to:

-- View the bar chart and hover over the individual bars to see the correct amounts for each day
+- [ x ] View the bar chart and hover over the individual bars to see the correct amounts for each day
-- See the current day's bar highlighted in a different colour to the other bars
+- [ x ] See the current day's bar highlighted in a different colour to the other bars
-- View the optimal layout for the content depending on their device's screen size
+- [ x ] View the optimal layout for the content depending on their device's screen size
-- See hover states for all interactive elements on the page
+- [ x ] See hover states for all interactive elements on the page
-- **Bonus**: See dynamically generated bars based on the data provided in the local JSON file
+- [ x ] **Bonus**: See dynamically generated bars based on the data provided in the local JSON file

-Want some support on the challenge?
-[Join our community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.

 ## Where to find everything